Workout guides

 Mapping out your routine with progressive overload doesn’t have to get complicated.
 These approaches are proven to show results:

 • Volume Increases: This means raising the total work, usually by upping reps or sets.
-For example, you could go from 3 sets of 8 reps to 4 sets of 8, or maybe 3 sets of 10.
+For example: if you usually do 3 sets of 10 reps.
+Try switching up to 4 sets of 12 the following week.

 • Tempo Changes: Playing with speed on reps—Slow on the lowering of the bar can keep muscles under tension.
 You may play with different tempo counting.